-For the first time ever on campuses, our movement will be highlighting the apartheid policies of the Palestinian government, including the systemic ethnic discrimination against Jews in Palestinian-controlled territories, in a campaign that begins today.
+Students Supporting Israel highlights the apartheid policies of the Palestinian government - including the systemic ethnic discrimination against Jews in Palestinian-controlled territories - in a campaign called Palestinian Apartheid Week.

 Students Supporting Israel (SSI), will be traveling to campuses across the country over two weeks to highlight the issue of Palestinian apartheid.
 Events may vary from campus to campus but will include bringing attention to the discriminatory and horrific practices of the Palestinian government against Jews, as the first step in addressing such abuses.

-Why are we hosting these events?
-Those who care about protecting human rights should be shocked by the abuses taking place within the Palestinian-controlled territories.
+Those who care about protecting human rights will be shocked by the abuses taking place within the Palestinian-controlled territories.

 NO MIXING OF ARABS AND JEWS IN PALESTINIAN-CONTROLLED TERRITORIES.

 The significant sign of an apartheid society is the physical separation of groups.
 Unlike in Israel, there are no mixing of arabs and Jews in Palestinian-controlled territories.
 Palestinian officials have instituted policies to ensure that Jews do not live beside arabs in any of their territories.

 If, by chance, they do - they will be chased out.

 Under Palestinian law, selling land to a Jew is considered treason and is a punishable act.

 When questioned about this law, PA Prime Minister Mohammed Shtayyeh stated, “Land in Palestine is not a real estate issue.
 Land in Palestine is a political issue.
 So therefore, the Palestinian law does not allow land to be sold to non-Palestinians (Jews).”

 Notably, since the PA came to power in 1993, it has arrested dozens of Palestinians on the suspicion of selling property to Jews, with some of those arrested facing long prison sentences.